TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 .. rst-class:: panel panel-default

-I am missing the link to docs.typo3.org for my extension
+Where is the link to my documentation in the TYPO3 extension repository?
 ========================================================

-All available documentations are available through an API.
+Short answer: it will take a few hours and up to a day until the documentation for new extensions is linked in the details of your extension in the `TYPO3 Extension Repository (TER) <https://extensions.typo3.org>`__.

-This API is consumed by extensions.typo3.org via a scheduler task. extensions.typo3.org needs to update the detail pages of updated extensions, which might take some time (including browser cache).
+Long answer: the documentation of all extensions is exposed by an API which is consumed by the TER through a TYPO3 Scheduler task.
+The TER first needs to pick up updates of extensions which by itself can take some time due to server and browser caches.
+Furthermore the search in the TER also needs some time to update its index.
-Furthermore the search on extensions.typo3.org needs to re index the corresponding extensions which might take further time.

-Therefore it might take some hours or even a day until new extensions are linked from extensions.typo3.org.

-extensions.typo3.org will only link to corresponding versions.
-Ensure that a documentation for corresponding version exists on docs.typo3.org.
-E.g. follow :ref:`reregister-versions` to publish documentation for already released versions.
+Finally the TER will only link to documentation with a matching version, so make sure that there actually is a documentation version for each of your extension version.
+See :ref:`reregister-versions` to publish documentation for already released versions.

 .. rst-class:: panel panel-default